mukisoomar/cdf-workshop/README.md

  - **Step 5: Test the Flow**
 We will now test the flow.
 Perform the following steps to start the controller services.

    - In the **Operate** window at the right side of the canvas, click on the **Gear** icon.
 This will take you to the controller services window.
    ![ControllerService-1](images/ControllerServices-1.png.png)

    - Start the HortonworksSchemaRegistry, CSVReader and JsonRecordSetWriter services by clicking on the **bolt** icon on the right side (need to start HortonworksSchemaRegistry service first).

    ![ControllerService-2](images/ControllerServices-2.png.png)

-For this we will first define
+   - Start the NiFi Flow by right clicking in the canvas anywhere.
+This will start all the processors.
+If you see any processor with a red top corner, it means your processor configurations have errors.
+You will need to fix the configurations for those processors.
+You can also start each individual processor by right-clicking on each processor.

+   - Start the 'publish-clickstream-to-nifi.sh' script from your ssh terminal.
+This will start publishing log events to the ListenTCP processor and the events will now flow to the other processors.

+   -

 - **Step 7 TODO:** Add an UpdateAttribute connector to the canvas and link from ConnectWebSocket on **text message** relationship
   - Double click on the processor
   - On properties tab add new property **mime.type** clicking on + icon and give the value **application/json**.
 This will tell the next processor that the messages sent by the Meetup WebSocket is in JSON format.